Contact Us

 Feed your fancy at Freddo’s

-Situated moments from Newquay’s Towan Beach, you’ll find a friendly café serving unusual ice cream flavours and delicious cream teas.
-Sourcing ingredients from the best of Cornwall’s suppliers and made on site, Freddo’s will be sure to satisfy your sweet tooth.
+Situated moments from Newquay’s Towan Beach, you’ll find a friendly parlour serving unusual ice cream flavours, toasted sandwiches and delicious cream teas.
+Sourcing ingredients from the best of Cornwall’s suppliers and made on-site, Freddo’s will be sure to satisfy your sweet tooth.
 If curiosity gets the better of you, try their chilli and chocolate ice cream for a fiery treat.

 Cream tea with a view